sushant097/Music-Generation-Char-RNN/README.md

 ### Description
 * 3 LSTM layer each with 256 units.
+* 3 Dropout layer with Probability=0.2 between each layer of LSTM
 * 1 Embedding layer top of LSTM to embedd the every character as dense neuron.
 * Stateful=True in LSTM to make long term dependency in each every character.
 * Dataset :: Nottingham Music Database